Azure/caf-terraform-landingzones/documentation/code_architecture/how_to_code_a_landingzone.md

 ```

-We observed that many people stay at this stage, a very descriptive code, which is OK for one time usage, but is not very maintanable and not very DevOps friendly, so in the next step, we will move from something that works, to something that is usable in entreprise context
+We observed that many people stay at this stage, a very descriptive code, which is OK for one time usage, but is not very maintainable and not very DevOps friendly, so in the next step, we will move from something that works, to something that is usable in enterprise context.

 ## Step 5.
 Structure your code and variables